turkaysoftware/astel/README.md

 # Astel - Password Management Software

->_**Note:** We are releasing the final Astel update of 2024.
-Thank you for your continued support, and we are excited to announce that new versions will be available starting from the second quarter of 2025._

 **Astel** is a **password management software** developed by **Eray Türkay**.  **None of your personal information is transferred to any other medium other than your computer**.
 Therefore it is completely secure.

 Programmed with C# and .NET Framework only.
 No external libraries, no dependencies.